Here are frequently asked questions we receive about our company and products!

 Q: Why don't you include a printed instruction manual inside the box?

 A: We offer electronic instruction manuals located here.
 Because we make feature improvements often, we want to ensure everyone has the latest version of the instruction manual and it also helps reduce paper waste.

 A: For personal vehicles radar detectors are only illegal in Virginia, Washington D.C. and military bases.
 In all other 49 U.S. states they are completely legal.

-Q: Can police use radar while driving?
+Q: Can police use radar while they are driving?

 A: Yes they can!
 Radar can obtain your speed when a officer is driving behind you, in front of you and even driving the opposite direction driving towards you.

-Q: Can police use laser while driving?
+Q: Can police use laser while they are driving?

 A: No, a police officer must be stationary to use a laser (LIDAR gun) to obtain your speed.